 Democratisation of Europe has to be front and centre of a progressive vision.
 The European Central Bank should have the deflationary bias removed from its remit and become democratically accountable to MEPs.
 Countries needing financial support should not have austerity policies imposed on them in return for that support, which should be viewed as an essential part of building the cohesion necessary for the single currency to work.

 The entire process of the EU Council of Ministers meetings should become open to public and parliamentary scrutiny.
 Member states should be more open about their actions at a European level and accountable to their individual parliaments.
 Information about the activities of lobbyists should also be published, including any payments to MEPs and any meetings with senior Commission officials.

 The proposed Transatlantic Trade and Investment Partnership (TTIP) would be a disaster for environmental and social rights.
 The EU should defend its environmental, public health, cultural, labour and other standards and not bargain them away for the benefit of big business interests.
 The free market origins of EU thinking enshrined in the Treaty of Rome, which established the EU in the 1958, still remain influential in keeping many politicians and civil servants stuck within the dogma of ‘free trade’.

 In its place, the principle of resilience now needs to be given priority, to ensure that local, regional, and national economies are equipped to bounce back from economic shocks and downturns.

 If we are to realise a European project with social justice and environmentalism at its heart, we need to confront the EU’s shortcomings and offer an alternative.
 This must consist of democratising and opening up European processes, prioritising local and national economies and providing a sense of security to European citizens.

 Joe Cox is a research coordinator at CompassLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.